Thermal Camera Inspections

 No Bugs Or Us Pest Control uses the thermal camera on all of our inspections as we feel it gives you a better job and result .

 What about the Australian standards and thermal cameras?

 Australian standards which have been recently updated and does recommend the use of a thermal camera if high moisture is detected.
 However there is no Australian standard to which the thermal camera should be used to.
 You should note that Bugs Or Us are not qualified thermographers but do have a general understanding of how to use the camera thermal camera to get the information we require during a termite inspection or pre-purchase inspection.
 We would expect that very few technicians or inspectors in the industry are qualified thermographers.
 We have been using a thermal camera since 2013 to help us detect termite.

 Can you see the wall framing studs in a wall?

-Unfortunately no while on some images we can see outlines of the wall framing or studs we do not actually see the start what we are seeing is the difference in temperature on the wall lining of the air and the framing material therefore giving us a picture of what looks like wall framing or studs. so when we are not getting very clean rectangular lines or uniform lines in a wall cavity and we may start seeing some round areas or unusual shapes this is what we would determine to be a thermal anomaly and therefore use other equipment to try and determine the cause of this anomaly.
+Unfortunately no while on some images we can see outlines of the wall framing or studs we do not actually see the framing.
+What we are seeing is the difference in temperature on the wall lining of the air and the framing material therefore giving us a picture of what looks like wall framing or studs.
+So when we are not getting very clean rectangular lines or uniform lines in a wall cavity and we may start seeing some round areas or unusual shapes this is what we would determine to be a thermal anomaly and therefore use other equipment to try and determine the cause of this anomaly.

 Can the weather affect how effective the thermal camera is on an inspection?

-If you have any further questions regarding the use of our thermal camera for your inspection please do not hesitate to call or email us
+If you have any further questions regarding the use of our thermal camera for your inspection please do not hesitate to call or email us.Contact us